 A part of the grand Vijayanagara empire continued to exist for 81 years after the Battle of Talikota

-As the Vijayanagar empire collapsed after the Battle of Talikota, so did the power of the king.
-But problems had started much earlier.
-The later Vijayanagara kings wielded such little authority that local chieftains, who once owed allegiance to the Vijayanagara Emperors became very powerful.
-Local rulers such as Nayakas of Thanjavur, Gingee, and Madurai, Wodeyars of Mysore and Gowda chiefs of Yelahanka (Bangalore) had carved out semi-independent principalities, with the Vijayanagara King acting as just a nominal overlord.
+As the Vijayanagar empire collapsed after the Battle of Talikota, so did the power of the king, but problems had started much earlier.
+The later Vijayanagara kings wielded such little authority, that local chieftains who once owed allegiance to the Vijayanagara Emperors, became very powerful.
+Local rulers such as the Nayakas of Thanjavur, Gingee, and Madurai, Wodeyars of Mysore and Gowda chiefs of Yelahanka (Bangalore) had carved out semi-independent principalities, with the Vijayanagara King acting as just a nominal overlord.

 The historical fort of Chandragiri, where the capital finally shifted in the dying years of the Vijayanagar kingdom, was originally built by the Yadavaraya dynasty in 1000 CE.
-The Yadavarayas were a local dynasty which ruled the area between 11th to 14th century CE before their kingdom was incorporated in the Vijayanagara empire.
+The Yadavarayas were a local dynasty, which ruled the area between 11th and 14th century CE, before their kingdom was incorporated in the Vijayanagara empire.
 Chandragiri was captured in 1367 CE by Vijayanagara forces from the Yadavarayas

 The fort of Chandragiri, where the capital shifted in the dying years of the Vijayanagar kingdom, was originally built by the Yadavaraya dynasty in 1000 CE

-The fort at Chandragiri is spectacular .
+The fort at Chandragiri is spectacular.
 It has two gateways which are 1 km apart, with beautiful carved pillars.
 The Fort has two parts in the innermost enclosure – a lower fort and an upper fort.
 The inner fort has two outstanding palaces – Raja Mahal, the King’s Palace and Rani Mahal, the Queens Palace.
-The Raja Mahal is one of the finest examples of Vijayanagara architecture which shows a unique combination of Hindu and Islamic influence.
-The three storied palace has a splendid Durbar Hall where in 1639, the Vijayanagara ruler Sri Ranga Raya signed the document granting the site of Fort St George to the English East India company.
+The Raja Mahal is one of the finest examples of Vijayanagara architecture, which shows a unique combination of Hindu and Islamic influence.
+The three-storied palace has a splendid Durbar Hall where in 1639, the Vijayanagara ruler Sri Ranga Raya signed the document granting the site of Fort St George to the British East India company.
 This would be the beginning of the great city of Madras (Chennai).
-Currently the Archeological Survey of India (ASI) runs an Archaeological Museum in Raja Mahal, displaying a fine collection of sculptures and bronzes from the Vijayanagara period.
-The other building in the fort, is what is popularly called Rani Mahal, which in fact was the residence and office of the commandant of the fort.
+Currently, the Archeological Survey of India (ASI) runs an Archaeological Museum in Raja Mahal, displaying a fine collection of sculptures and bronzes from the Vijayanagara period.
+The other building in the fort is, what is popularly called, Rani Mahal, which was the residence and office of the commandant of the fort.
 It is a smaller version of the Raja Mahal.

 The Vijayanagara Empire had collapsed but it had also spawned a series of other small kingdoms.
 Today, few head to Chandragiri Fort to learn about the last years of Vijayanagara.
 They go there because it is a short way away from one of the most popular temple towns in India - Tirupati.